CoreData-Labs/codelibrary-amlegal-com-documentation/installer.md

 # Deploying `codelibrary-amlegal-com-documentation` as a Linux Background Service

 **This guide runs everything as `root`, by request** — no dedicated service user.
-The systemd units below are kept intentionally minimal: no memory/CPU limits, no filesystem sandboxing directives.
-Fewer moving parts means less to configure, less to explain, and less that can silently cap something you didn't mean to cap.
-If you later want ceilings back (e.g. if the browser ever runs away with memory on a shared box), see the short optional note at the end of step 11 — it's a small addition, not a redesign.
+The systemd units are kept minimal: no memory/CPU limits, no filesystem sandboxing directives.

 **Assumption used throughout:** the repo lives at `/codelibrary-amlegal-com-documentation` (a subfolder directly under `/`).

-**Architecture support:** this guide detects and branches on CPU architecture (`amd64` vs `arm64`), since **Google Chrome has no official Linux ARM64 build**.
-If you're on `amd64`, nothing about your workflow changes; the branching exists for when this runs on ARM (AWS Graviton, etc.).
+**Browser strategy:** Puppeteer downloads and manages its **own** matching Chrome build during `npm install` — nothing forces it to use a system-installed Chrome.
+This is deliberate: if you pin Puppeteer at a system Chrome via `PUPPETEER_EXECUTABLE_PATH`, that Chrome auto-updates independently via `apt` and can drift out of sync with the exact Chrome-for-Testing build Puppeteer was written and tested against, causing subtle automation failures when versions mismatch.
+Letting Puppeteer manage its own browser means the version it launches is always the one it actually expects.

 ---